orgadish/filecacher/cran-comments.md

+# filecacher 0.2.6

+* Updated `test-cached_read.R` again to copy test data into a temporary directory using `tempfile()` to correct the new error caught by the CRAN Package Check.

+## ── R CMD check results ────────────────────── filecacher 0.2.6 ────
+Duration: 21.2s

+0 errors ✔ | 0 warnings ✔ | 0 notes ✔

 # filecacher 0.2.5

 * Updated `test-cached_read.R` to use a temporary directory as created by `tempfile()` to correct the error caught by the CRAN Package Check.

 # filecacher 0.2.4

 * Updated default behavior of `file_cache()`.

 ## ── R CMD check results ──────────────────────── filecacher 0.2.4 ────